 Pat McGuire, co-founder of Opus Peace.
 An ADEC-certified bereavement counselor specializing in grief and traumatic loss, her career with the Department of Veterans Affairs (VA) lasted for nearly 20 years where she was the Bereavement Coordinator.

-Marie Bainbridge, President of Opus Peace.
+Marie Bainbridge, one of the VA hospice nurses who started Opus Peace.
 A Vietnam War veteran, Marie received a bronze-star for actions she took to save lives while under attack.

 Sheila Lozier, the creator of the symbolic "Soul Buddy" you will receive at the training.
 This remarkable symbol allows you to tenderly meet yourself in a way you've never quite done before.